kmishra9/PL2-AWS-Setup/README.md

 1. The first thing you'll need to do is [Set up AWS Invoicing at UC Berkeley](https://docs.google.com/document/d/1cDSv0EzEkl09FVYivsTtvel1vyenoFJCDQTiECbGqT4/edit?usp=sharing).
   - **Note**: For researchers at other institutions, this involves simply setting up an AWS account with billing -- if your instituion has a particular method of AWS invoicing, it is recommended that you get that set up.
-  - **Note**: At this point, ensure that the root AWS account is attached to a Special Purpose Account (SPA), or for non-Berkeley folks, a project-specific email.
+  - **Note**: At this point, ensure that the root AWS account is attached to a [Special Purpose Account (SPA)](https://calnetweb.berkeley.edu/calnet-departments/special-purpose-accounts-spa), or for non-Berkeley folks, a project-specific email.
 This is to ensure there is a a central point of administration, helps with the separation of permissions, and ensures project's longevity is not tied to any one individual's account.
+    - **Example**: `bcht-aws@berkeley.edu` or `brc-aws-dev@berkeley.edu`

 2. Once you have created a SPA account, ensure you are able to [log into it](https://calnetweb.berkeley.edu/calnet-departments/special-purpose-accounts-spa/log-spa) in an Incognito window.
   - From within your SPA, check out [bmail.berkeley.edu](bmail.berkeley.edu) and your SPA's [Google Drive](https://drive.google.com).
   - From within your SPA, make a copy of this [PL2 AWS Setup - Documentation Template](https://docs.google.com/document/d/1JzAM7vR4AbKNYL_YJ6qL6J2hG3W9ePVI67BPIZvl8RU/edit?usp=sharing), which is part of the recommended workflow for this project.
-    - **Note**: As you proceed through the setup, this is a one-stop-shop for documenting pieces of the project that you have control over (such as usernames, passwords, public keys, etc.) that will be readily accessible and shareable among project members.
+    - **Note**: As you proceed through the setup, this is a "one-stop-shop" for documenting pieces of the project that you have control over (such as usernames, passwords, public keys, etc.) that will be readily accessible and shareable among project members.
 This is useful from a systems administrator perspective and from a security audit perspective as well.
     - **Note**: You should share this document with anybody involved with the project but be careful with who has access because this document will contain sensitive information.
 Any researcher or administrator should definitely have read+write access but you should share with individual emails only (including your own, as you'll be responsible for filling it out), rather than sharing it as a link.

 3. Next, log into using the services tab from your root account's AWS console, go to the Identity and Access Management (IAM) console.
 You will need to complete a set of 5 security tasks that are good practices for securing your root account, visible on the bottom of the dashboard.
 The 5 tasks are: